Social Emotional Learning at Queen Anne Elementary

 - Promotes the understanding of the motivation for students' behavior instead of looking for causes

-Kelso’s Choice—This curriculum is designed specifically for younger children (K-5), and equips them with age-appropriate tools to manage conflicts.
+Kelso’s Choice - (All Grades) - This curriculum is designed specifically for elementary-age children, and equips them with age-appropriate tools to manage conflicts.
 Kelso’s Choice teaches children to distinguish between big problems (e.g., problems that are dangerous, against the law, or cause a child to feel unsafe or frightened), and small problems.
 The only solution for big problems is to report them to a trusted adult.

 If it’s a small problem, students are encouraged to try at least two of the nine problem-solving strategies before reporting the problem to an adult.
 If, after two attempts, the child is unsuccessful at solving the problem, it is time to ask an adult to help.

 - Respectfully talk it over and listen to each other